PixarAnimationStudios/ruby-jss/test/README.md

   `/path/to/your/ruby-jss/gem/installation/test/bin/runtests --server myjss.company.com --user myjssusername`

-Must be run on a mac, it uses your keychain to store credentials.
+Must be run on a mac, it uses your keychain to store connection data and credentials, so you only have to provide them the first time or when changing them.

 See below for the help output